-Keyword research - an essential aspect of any SEO strategy - is generally carried out with the use of research tools such as the Google Adwords keyword tool or Google search prompts.
+Keyword research - an essential aspect of any SEO strategy - is generally carried out with the use of research tools such as the Google Ads keyword tool or Google search prompts.
 In order to offer your clients or your business a well thought out collection of competitive key-phrases, it's best to consult different sources.
 The above two work well together, but there are a number of hidden opportunities lying in wait in places you would never suspect.

 Consumer Help Line

 There's a wealth of keyword opportunity hanging at the end of every telephone call that comes into your business.
 Just by tapping into the phrases customers use to request more information on your services, you're already getting an understanding of how the public would search for your products, even if faced with a flashing cursor in a Google search query box.

 You'd have to train your staff effectively enough to make note of the phrases that people use, for example, if someone call in and wants to know more about "the rustic beaded jewelry that was added to your collection last December", they'd have to note that "rustic beaded jewelry" is the information that's most valuable for this exercise.
 It's not a failsafe, but it can certainly give you a broader understanding of how people describe, view and search for information on your products.

 Another goldmine waiting to be discovered, contact form submissions offer the same kind of information as your call center.
 If you consider that they're trying to explain to you what they're looking for, they'll be quite succinct in supplying you with the relevant key-phrases you need in order to deliver the information they want.
 This is basically an analogy for how search engines deliver the content you're looking for.
 User fills in a contact form submission, user describes what he or she is looking for, company delivers on their request by providing them with the relevant information.